triton-inference-server/server/CONTRIBUTING.md

 # Contribution Rules

-- While we have not yet documented a strict code style convention, please follow the existing conventions in the relevant file, submodule, module, and project when you add new code or when you extend/fix existing functionality.
+- The code style convention is enforced by clang-format.
+See the Developer Guide for instructions on how to ensure your contributions conform.
+In general please follow the existing conventions in the relevant file, submodule, module, and project when you add new code or when you extend/fix existing functionality.

 - Avoid introducing unnecessary complexity into existing code so that maintainability and readability are preserved.